 Branded “The Damsel of Death” and the “Highway Hooker,” Aileen Wuornos was accused of killing seven men between 1989 and 1990 while she hitchhiked around Florida.
 After her arrest in 1991, Wuornos quickly gained notoriety as “America’s first female serial killer.”
-On March 25 at 6/5c, Oxygen will dive deep into the deadly sex worker’s life during “Snapped Notorious: Aileen Wuornos.”
+In “Snapped Notorious: Aileen Wuornos," Oxygen dives deep into the deadly sex worker’s life.

 Before the special airs, get up to speed on what led Wuornos down her murderous path by reading the timeline below: